DrHaid/LiveWallpaper-Wunderland/README.md

 **Requires Steam Wallpaper Engine**

-1. Download the zip-archive from the Releases or directly [here](https://github.com/DrHaid/LiveWallpaper-Wunderland/releases/download/v1.0/LiveWallpaper-Wunderland-10.zip).
+1. Download the zip-archive from the Releases or directly [here](https://github.com/DrHaid/LiveWallpaper-Wunderland/releases/download/v1.2/LiveWallpaper-Wunderland-12.zip).
 2. Unzip the file to your computer.
 3. In "Steam Wallpaper Engine" click "Open from File".
 4. Select the "LiveWallpaper - Wunderland.exe" and open it.

-*Warning: This app will probably not work correctly with non 16:9 screens.*

 *Disclaimer: I do not own any imagery in this project (except the cows, obviously).*